alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 Following the first principle, we think about efficiency first.
 Our goal is to check whether a user agent string contains any of the given tokens.
 We have several hundred tokens.
 We perform the check once per network request.
 We don't need to find TODO Basically, omitting all unnecessary details, our problem comes down to the multiple string matching problem.

 Multiple string/ pattern matching problem is an important problem in many areas of computer science.
 For example, spam detection, filtering spam based on the content of the email, detecting keywords, is a very popular technique.
 Another applications is plagiarism detection, using pattern matching algorithms we can compare texts and detect similarities between them.
 An important usage appears in biology and bioinformatics area, matching of nucleotide sequences in DNA is an important application of multiple pattern matching algorithms.
 There's application in network intrusion detection systems and anti-virus software, such systems should check network traffic and disks content against large amount of malicious patterns.
+Aaaand we have banners...

 There are [several string searching algorithms](https://en.wikipedia.org/wiki/String_searching_algorithm) and few of them with a finite set of patterns.
 The most suitable for our needs is [Aho–Corasick algorithm.](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) It was invented by Alfred V. Aho and Margaret J. Corasick in 1975.